taurus-org/taurus/doc/source/devel/guide_coding.rst

   like statement (see template below)
 * document all code using Sphinx_ extension to reStructuredText_

-The following code can serve as a template for writting new python modules to sardana::
+The following code can serve as a template for writing new python modules to sardana::

     #!/usr/bin/env python